This one issue could make splitting California into three states virtually impossible

 The entire apparatus is governed by two state agencies, one federal agency, hundreds of local districts and a convoluted pecking order of water rights, contracts and court rulings.

-Separating this intricate and almost hopelessly tangled web it into three workable parts?
+Separating this intricate and almost hopelessly tangled web into three workable parts?
 Go ahead and try.

 "In a word, it would be a nightmare from a water standpoint," said Sacramento water lawyer Kevin O'Brien.
 "You have got multiple questions about how the different water-related assets would be divided.
 That would include water rights, reservoirs, conveyance facilities like the California Aqueduct. ...
 How exactly you would carve those assets up would be extremely complicated."

 The plan to split up California is the brainchild of venture capitalist Tim Draper, who argues that the state is so large that it has become ungovernable.
-If the plan is approved by voters, and Congress gives its OK — hardly a sure thing — California would be replaced by Northern California, which would include Sacramento and the Bay Area; Southern California, covering much of the San Joaquin Valley along with San Diego and Orange counties; and the state known simply as California, a slimmed-down coastal area stretching from Monterey to Los Angeles.
+If the plan is approved by voters and Congress gives its OK — hardly a sure thing — California would be replaced by Northern California, which would include Sacramento and the Bay Area; Southern California, covering much of the San Joaquin Valley along with San Diego and Orange counties; and the state known simply as California, a slimmed-down coastal area stretching from Monterey to Los Angeles.

 The implications for water supply are staggering.
 For instance: Could the new state of Northern California, blessed with ample water and the mechanism for delivering it as far away as San Diego, decide to shut off the spigot?

 Probably not, legal experts say, but no one really knows for sure.
-It's no secret that many Northern Californians resent the fact that much of the region's water winds up irrigating the south state, and would love to withhold or curtail deliveries.
+It's no secret that many Northern Californians resent the fact that much of the region's water winds up irrigating the south part of the state and would love to withhold or curtail deliveries.

 "People in Northern California have always been very protective of water and water rights and always will be," said David Guy of the Northern California Water Association, an alliance of mostly agricultural water agencies in the Sacramento Valley.
 "We don't know what that means if you start splitting the state."